Welcome to

 - Use the funds as a starter to sponsor a needy person locally or through an organization like UNBOUND or Save the Children.

-Some of the Investment Results So Far
+Some of the Planting Stories So Far

-donating $100 to Alameda County Food Bank
+• Multiplied the $10 to $100 and donated that to Alameda County Food Bank

-volunteering at the Food Bank of Contra Costa and Solano and donating $30
+• Volunteered at the Food Bank of Contra Costa and Solano and donating $30

-one person is praying for our parish’s efforts in helping the poor
+• One person is praying for our parish’s efforts in helping the poor

 What’s Coming Up